microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationProxyApplicationConnectorGroup.md

 ### -ConnectorGroupId

 The ID of the Connector group that should be assigned to the application.
-You can find the Connector Group ID by using the `Get-EntraBetaApplicationProxyConnectorGroup` command.
+Use the `Get-EntraBetaApplicationProxyConnectorGroup` command to find the Connector Group ID.

 ```yaml
 Type: System.String